el-tecson/lichess-puzzle-timer/Privacy_Policy.md

 ## 4. Permissions Use

-### `activeTab`
+### `tabs`
-Used only to run the timer script on the currently active Lichess puzzle tab.
+Used solely to identify the current Lichess puzzle tab so the extension can run its timer and DOM interactions.
+It's also used to find all the Lichess tabs for the reload timer button.

 ### `storage`
 Used solely to save timer settings locally on the user's device.